opnfv/copper/docs/design/usecases.rst

 Network Access Control
 ......................

-Networks connected to VMs must be public, or owned by someone in the VM owner's group.
+Networks connected to VMs must be public or owned by someone in the VM owner's group.

 This use case captures the intent of the following sub-use-cases: